KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ----

 # Accuracy and Stability of Different Types of Time-Stepping Methods
 In numerical analysis, time-stepping methods are one of the most fundamental forms of numerical integration.
 These methods are commonly used to integrate time-dependent ordinary differential equations (ODEs) and partial differential equations (PDEs) \cite{xxxx}.
-They are approximate methods that are highly dependent on user parameters and model properties for accuracy and stability, but can be used to approximate the behavior of a variety of systems with high fidelity if applied correectly.
+They are approximate methods that are dependent on user parameters and model properties, but can be used to approximate the behavior of a variety of systems with high fidelity if applied correectly.
 They are especially useful for integrating systems with no analytical solution, and are often used in industry and research.
+This wiki will serve to provide an introduction to the accuracy and stability of such methods, but a more in-depth study is left to the reader.

 ## Background
 These methods are seperated into two primary categories, explicit and implicit.
 Explicit methods approximate the state of the system at a later time based off of the state of the system at the current time.
-Given an initial condition, the algorithm can compute the next system state over and over one step at a time.
+Given an initial condition, the algorithm can compute the next system-state over and over one step at a time.
 This is also commonly referred to as "time-marching."
-Implicit methods use the current st
+Implicit methods form a system of equations involving the state of the system at each point in time over a given interval to compute the state at each point in time simultaneously.

 ## Types of time-stepping integration

 ## Derivation
+$$x(t+\Delta) = \frac{dx}{dx}\Delta t + x(t)$$

 ## Accuracy and Stabillity